-Antilock brakes and traction control systems do not create traction; ABS removes braking until the braking force matches the traction level of your tires.
+Antilock brakes and traction control systems do create traction; ABS removes braking until the braking force matches the traction level of your tires.
 Traction control removes acceleration until the acceleration force matches your tires’ traction level.
 The way to maximize braking and acceleration efficiency is with winter snow and ice tires, which are constructed of compounds that perform better in cold temperatures and have tread patterns that “wick” or remove snow and ice.

 All-wheel-drive puts 40 to 60% of your SUV’s weight over the drive wheels.
 This keeps your vehicle moving, but doesn’t necessarily improve stopping or cornering.
 With winter tires, however, you’ll enjoy a better connection with the road and can stop and corner more safely.

 Driving too slowly can be just as dangerous as driving on winter roadways at excessive speeds.
 If you’re holding up traffic or struggling to make it uphill, other drivers may lose patience and pass when they shouldn’t.
 Getting your car stuck in the middle of the road is dangerous, too.
 Don’t be a sitting duck, especially when visibility is poor.